uom-resquant/modelling_book/docs/04-carpentry.md

 It would be quicker to recode from *d15a* into a new variable (there would be less typing when dealing with numbers rather than labels).
 But here we are going to use this example to show you how to recode from a factor variable, so instead we will recode form *f_occup*.

 As often in R, there are multiple ways of doing this.
 We could use `dplyr::recode`.
-But here we will show you how to do this using the `recode` function from the `car` library.
+But here we will show you how to do this using the `levels()` function.

 ```r